 Please note, the Client Services team have no additional information regarding the overall strategy and progress of the Special Administration beyond what it included in the latest progress report.

 Where queries relate directly to the agreement of claims to Client Assets or the submission of Client Money Instruction Forms, we are seeking to respond to Client enquiries received by email within 72 hours.

 For all press related queries please contact Mark Gee on 0207 131 4597.

-The affairs, business and property of Reyker are being managed by the Joint Special Administrators who act as agents of the Company, without personal liability.
+The affairs, business and property of Reyker are being managed by the JSA who act as agents of the Company and without personal liability.
 Mark Ford, Adam Stephens, and Henry Shinners are authorised to act as insolvency practitioners by the Institute of Chartered Accountants in England and Wales.
 Reyker remains authorised and regulated by the Financial Conduct Authority.
 FCA reference number 115308.
 Registered in England No. 01747595

 A glossary of key terms used within our Client and Creditor communications and published herein can be found here